timo-kavuma/essence-solutions-ltd/README.md

 # essence-solutions-ltd
-Project developed for Essence Soluution (U) Ltd
+Project developed for Essence Solutions (U) Ltd

 # should you require this code
 # add your project's SECRET-KEY